cache-roaster/OpenComposer/docs/APP_en.md

 ## Overview
+1. Enter the directory name to store all applications in `apps_dir` in `conf.yml.erb`.
+Here, set it to `apps_dir: ./apps`.
-1. Create a directory for the application under `./apps/`.
-For example, use `./apps/test`.
+2. Create a directory for applications under `./apps/`.
+If the application name is `test`, create `./apps/test`.
-2. Create the following configuration files in the directory:
+3. Create the following configuration files in the directory:
 - `./apps/test/form.yml`: Settings for the web form
 - `./apps/test/manifest.yml`: Description of the application
 - `./apps/test/submit.yml`: Pre-processing steps before job submission